-Since the cost of things is on the rise you may find yourself having to do things differently than you’ve done them in the past.
-If you’ve followed our family’s debt-free journey for a long time you’ll remember that for years our family’s beach vacations were on a super small and tight budget.
+Since the cost of things is rising, you may find yourself having to do things differently than you’ve done in the past.
+If you’ve followed our family’s debt-free journey for a long time, you’ll remember that for years our family’s beach vacations were on a super small and tight budget.
 That meant we stayed in a tiny home in order to accommodate our limited budget.
 (You can read that full story here.)
 You may find yourself in a similar situation where you can’t really afford to take the super nice vacations that your family is accustomed to so you may have to think outside the box in order to make a family vacation a reality.
 The same can go for other areas of your spending – instead of buying your eyeglasses directly from your eye doctor, you may need to opt for a cheaper alternative and purchase them through a site like Zenni and Warby Parker.
 Don’t be afraid to get a little creative and go outside of what is normal for you.

 These are my $100 Warby Parker glasses.
 You can read my full review of them here.

 Okay, okay, I know that this one is hard.
 The market seems to stumble more these days than rising, and you’re feeling the pinch at the stores and at the pump.
 I know it can be hard to remind yourself why investing is so important, but it is.
 In fact, it’s literally the only true way to beat inflation.
 I know it’s hard, but $5 today (even though it won’t buy you very much) invested over the long haul can net you a very pretty penny!
 In fact, just $5 invested every month for the next 40 years (assuming a 10% return) would net you $37,267!
 And that’s just $5 a month!
 Imagine what that would look like with investing $500 a month (I did the math for you – it’s $3,194,829!!).
 So don’t stop those investments – even $5 every month adds up!